 A: When the optimizer determines that a given filter condition exceeds the corresponding selectivity threshold for an index, the optimizer does not use the index because the overhead of using the index is not optimal.

-Q: Will an index be used if there is null values in indexed field?
+Q: Will an index be used if there are null values in indexed field?

 A: If a filter condition specifically searches for nulls and the index supports nulls, then the optimizer will consider the index -- it can use the index if the number of nulls in the index is below the selectivity threshold.
 Starting with winter '13, you have been able to create custom indexes that include null rows by working with salesforce.com Customer Support.
 All standard indexes automatically include nulls.

 Q: What happens with record visibility when we have the class without sharing?
 Would it search the complete database?